michaldziuba03/code-samples/social-login/README.md

 Let's talk about the most popular auth middleware for Node.js - PassportJS.
 I found using this library in a modern TypeScript stack to be a pain for me.
 PassportJS just feels a little bit outdated.

 ### Strategies graveyard
 What scares me the most in PassportJS?
-The development activity.
+The development activity of strategies (core library is doing fine).
 According to the official website, Passport.js contains over 500 strategies and some of them, even **official** strategies like `passport-github` are just [kinda broken](https://github.com/jaredhanson/passport-github/issues/75).
 For that reason I use `passport-github2` in the code sample.

 <p align="center">